 Sometimes, the children of the marriage or the relationship reside primarily with one parent (i.e. more than 60% of their time is spent under the care of the primary parent).
 When such is the case, the other parent may parent the child on a week day and on alternate weekends.
 This type of arrangement ensures that the best interests of the children are prioritized, such that there is not too much of a gap in between each parent’s parenting time with the child.
 The understanding is for both parents to be able to spend meaningful and quality time with the child or children of the marriage /relationship, however this may be structured or unstructured.
 Some parents prefer specific times for pick-ups and drop-offs; others, prefer only set week days or week nights.

 A holiday schedule often refers to parenting time with the children during statutory or religious holidays, summer and winter breaks, birthdays or other special occasions in the household.
 It is often times in the best interests of the children to share holidays with each parent equally, and on an alternating basis.
 That way, a child can spend the Civic Holiday long weekend with mom one year, and with dad the next.
 A holiday schedule often prevails or trumps the regular schedule.
 It is often known as the “special schedule”.
 Parents often finalize a schedule depending upon the specific needs of their children and their individual circumstances – i.e. time off work.

 How We Can Help

 At Nanda & Associate Lawyers, our excellent lawyers can help you come up with creative schedules in place for the benefit of your children.
 Our family law lawyers understand your specific circumstances and provide tailored and customized solutions to meet your legal needs.
-Our Mississauga Lawyers are available for a no-obligation free consultation.
+Our Mississauga Lawyers are available for a consultation.
 Come and experience our quality legal counsel and personalized care we give to each of our clients.